tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 ## Consensus and decentralized networks

 A blockchain is a well-ordered set of data on which all peers *eventually* agree.
-What they agree on is considered as the single truth.
+What they agree on is considered the single truth.
 Reached by consensus, the **single truth** is the **_single true state of the distributed ledger_**. **Consensus has to be reached to guarantee data consistency.**

 ![Blockchain as a consensus network](/onboarding/1-introduction-blockchain/images/blockchain-as-a-consensus-network.png)